nce/oci-free-cloud-k8s/README.md

 # OCI private demo

 This repo utilizes the [always free tier](https://blogs.oracle.com/cloud-infrastructure/post/oracle-builds-out-their-portfolio-of-oracle-cloud-infrastructure-always-free-services) of the oracle cloud.
+In the current state, i just pay for the dns management.

+The 4 oCpus and 24GB memory are shared in 2 nodepool instances, leading to a k8s cluster with just 2 workers.
+This is mainly due to the 200GB disk limit on the free tier, as i need blockstorage on both nodes for k8s storage.

-Inital setup is inspired by this great tutorial: https://arnoldgalovics.com/free-kubernetes-oracle-cloud/
+The initial setup is inspired by this great tutorial: https://arnoldgalovics.com/free-kubernetes-oracle-cloud/

 ## Tooling
 - [x] K8s control plane